“Aviation Risk Management” Is a Vague Phrase

 - As a process.

 Pulling the big ideas together is a critical step in recognizing the strong and weak points of your aviation safety management system.
-It gives long-term goals to push an SMS program towards.
-And it allows aviation safety management to focus energy on specific, definable aspects of safety their safety program.
+It gives long-term goals to push an SMS implementation towards.
+And it allows aviation safety management teams to focus energy on specific, definable aspects of safety in their SMS.

 Compliance Is the First Step, Not an End Goal

-Becoming compliant is the major goal of any new aviation risk management program.
+Becoming compliant is the major goal of any new aviation SMS.
 It’s a huge first step.
-In many ways, reaching a healthy level of safety compliance is a strong indicator of a well-implemented safety program, and is a testament to an aviation safety officer’s ability to manage his/her program in a specific direction.
+In many ways, reaching a healthy level of safety compliance is a strong indicator of a well-implemented SMS, and is a testament to an aviation safety officer’s ability to manage his/her SMS in a specific direction.

 Of course, compliance is only one step in a larger process of aviation safety.
-Where aviation SMS programs and safety management get into trouble is accepting Compliance as the overarching end goal.
-Such a mindset only has the potential to cultivate a prescriptive SMS program, rather than a performing one.
+Where aviation SMS implementations and safety management get into trouble is accepting Compliance as the overarching end goal.
+Such a mindset only has the potential to cultivate a prescriptive SMS implementation, rather than a performing one.

-Of course, as aviation compliance requirements change, programs will have to find ways to adapt.
-However, the point is that in terms of aviation safety, compliance should be curtailed to fit the unique needs of a program, not the other way around.
+Of course, as aviation compliance requirements change, aviation SMS will have to find ways to adapt.
+However, the point is that in terms of aviation safety, compliance should be curtailed to fit the unique needs of an organization's safety goals and objectives, not the other way around.

 Honest about Complacency